 - Plan and Prepare

 A lot of the hard work should already be taken care of by the time that moving day comes around.
 This is the biggest secret to a seamless moving day: proper planning.
-Here are some of the things that you should take care of before moving day.
+After consulting our Ultimate Moving Checklist, here are some more things that you should take care of before moving day

 - Hire the movers.